 Evie Community School and Nursery aims to ensure that the children from nursery age through to Primary 7 are encouraged to achieve their full potential in developing their knowledge…

-Glaitness School is one of two primary schools situated in Kirkwall.
-The school offers provision for children aged 2-12 who live in the north-west sector of the town and the adjacent rural area.
+Glaitness Primary School is a public school in Kirkwall, Orkney, that serves children aged 2-12 from the north-west sector of the town and the adjacent rural area.

 Add or update an entry